SirWrexes/epitech-clang-format/README.md

 ***

 ## Known issues:
+* #### Rules that take "Never" as value trigger an error Update Clang-Format to the latest version.
+This has been made for clang-format 9.0.1, I can't assure you it'll work on previous iterations.
 * #### Instructionless while/for
 `while(SOME_CONDITION); ` will be converted to ` while(SOME_CONDITION)\n;` (where `\n` is an actual linebreak).
 Just do `while(SOME_CONDITION) {}`.